 Each local community mental health and SUD provider has developed a unique provider system to meet the specific local needs of its community.
-You can request the list at any time by contacting your local customer service office as listed on pages 36 and 37.
+You can request the list at any time by contacting your local customer service office as listed on pages 31 and 32.

 This local provider directory has been created to help you make an informed decision in selecting a service provider.
-This directory includes information about the providers, practitioners, organizations and any group affiliation under contract with the provider, street address(es), telephone number(s), website URL (if appropriate), the services they provide, cultural and linguistic capabilities (if they have completed cultural competency training), any non-English languages they speak (including American Sign Language), any specialty for which they are known, whether the provider's office/facility has accommodations for people with physical disabilities, and whether they are accepting new enrollees.
+This directory includes information about the providers that identifies their name as well as any group affiliation, locations, telephone numbers, web site URL (as appropriate), specialty (as appropriate), the provider's cultural capability, any non-English languages spoken, if the provider's office/facility has accommodations for people with physical disabilities, and whether they are accepting new enrollees.
 Please note, however, that the availability of specific specialty service providers will vary depending on individual provider capacity and possibly the type of funding that is used for your services.